-Prerequisite: ENG 22 with a grade of C or better OR placement in ENG 100 or equivalent or consent of the instructor.
+Prerequisite: ENG 22 or ENG 24 with a grade of C or better OR placement in ENG 100 or equivalent or consent of the instructor.

-ED 295 Service Learning (1)
+ED 295 Field Experience in Education (1)

-Field Experience in Education is a culmination of the knowledge, skills, and dispositions learned in the AAT program.
-Students will engage in observations of, and reflection on, classsroom teachers and their interactions with students.
-They will also engage in seminar discussion with their peers about their experiences and observations in the classroom.
-All students will have the opportunity to work with classroom teachers at the elementary, middle, and high school levels to give them a broad range of experience and exposure to K-12 education.
-20 hours of Service Learning is required.
-This course is a hybrid with 4 in class sessions required.
-Accommodations will be made for off island students.
+Field Experience in Education is a culmination of the knowledge, skills, and dispositions learned in the Associate in Arts in Teaching (AAT) program.
+Students will engage in observations of, and personal reflection on, effective teaching practices and successful student interactions.
+They will also engage in seminar discussions with their peers about their experiences and observations in the classroom.
+Students will have the opportunity to work with classroom teachers at the elementary, middle, and/or high school levels to give them a range of exposure to the K-12 educational experience.
+25 hours of Field Experience is required (and will be applied to the total of 45 hours of Field Experience required for the AAT degree).
+This course is a hybrid with four (4) mandatory in-class sessions.
+Accommodations for class attendance will be made for offisland students.